 Nonwoven Fabrics in Hygiene

 Have you ever changed a diaper?
 Put training pants on a toddler?
-If you’re a woman, you’re probably familiar with feminine hygiene products.
+Or used period care products?
 All of these, plus incontinence products, all contain nonwovens.
 Nonwoven fabrics offer many advantages in the hygiene market.
-Here are a couple of examples.

 Have you ever wondered how a diaper can absorb all that liquid?
 Well, it’s due to the combination of superabsorbent polymers, wood pulp and the nonwoven fabric inside the diaper.
 Liquids are dispersed efficiently and absorbed quickly, keeping it away from baby’s skin.